 There are many sources for information about Judy Chicago and her work.
 The first step would be to check out this website which includes a comprehensive biography, exhibition history, bibliography of writing by and about Judy Chicago along with a timeline of her career and examples of her work, as well as information about her current activities.
 You can also explore the website of Through the Flower, the non-profit arts organization Chicago founded, whose mission is to ensure that women’s achievements become a permanent part of our cultural heritage.
 Through the Flower has an online store where you can find out about and purchase books by and about Judy Chicago.
 If you cannot afford to buy them, you can probably get these books through inter-library loans in your community.

 Judy Chicago’s studio is not open to the public.
 If you are visiting New Mexico, you might like to explore the New Mexico Women’s Cultural Corridor that features sites honoring various important women in the arts.
-You can also visit David Richard Gallery, a gallery in Santa Fe which represents Chicago’s work.
-Also, The core collection of the Birth Project, Judy Chicago’s important series of needleworked and painted images celebrating birth and creation is owned by the Albuquerque Museum,.
+The core collection of the Birth Project, Judy Chicago’s important series of needleworked and painted images celebrating birth and creation is owned by the Albuquerque Museum,.
 The work can be seen by appointment.